bivashx99/Chicken-or-Not-Game/README.md

 ## Credits

-Created as a fun HTML5 game about chickens.
+Created as a fun HTML5 game about chickens by Bivash Mallick.

 ## License